szymon2024/gps-labs/gps_lab01/README.md

 SPECIFICATION
 ======================================================================

-A program for computing the position of a GPS satellite in the ECEF coordinate system based on sample orbital parameters (ephemeris), ephemeris validity interval and GPS time provided as input.
+The program for computing the position of a GPS satellite in the ECEF coordinate system based on sample orbital parameters (ephemeris), ephemeris validity interval and GPS time provided as input.
 The program is not intended for post‑processing applications.